House envy: it stops you in your tracks and it makes you think….

 Design feeds our desire for something new.

-That’s why a visit to a friend’s home can suddenly bring on the green-eyed monster.
-Their house is tidier, bigger, it has more sophisticated gadgetry and expensive brands.
+A visit to a friend’s home can suddenly bring on the green-eyed monster.
+Their house is bigger, has more sophisticated gadgetry and expensive brands.
 It gets the sun all day long and looks more up to date.

 You suddenly realise you are missing out.